pocomane/brewed-in-the-apocalypse/bita.md

 # Roll move

-The following move is crucial for all the game.
-It is also a of fallback for any uncertain situation not covered by other moves.
-Practically you could play the game deleting any other one requiring a roll, and keeping only this one, but other moves will bring colors to the game.
+This is a central move for the game; you will end triggering it a lot, by itself or recalled by other moves.
+In such case it behave in a particular way. as described at the end of this section.

-__Face the uncertain__ - When a protagonist takes an action that risks failure or complications and there is no other more specific move, the following steps are performed:
+__Face the uncertain__ - When a protagonist takes an action that risks failure or complications and there is no other more specific move that can be triggered instead, the following steps are performed:

 1. The scenarist decides if the roll can be skipped.
+2. Clearly state the success outcome.
-2. The protagonist rolls the dice with the right modifier.
+3. The protagonist rolls the dice with the right modifier.
-3. The scenarist tells the consequences.
+4. The scenarist tells the consequences.

-When this move is recalled from other ones, the last step is a bit modified to account for the outcome text in the other move.
-This is explained at the end of this section.
+This move represent a character action whose consequences have some degree of uncertainty.
+This can be because it may generate complications, or because it are difficult do accomplish and so may fail.
+Let's see the various steps.

 ```
 Alice - Anne will wait that the librarian go away the deck then she will take